What to expect during wisdom tooth extraction recovery?

 Managing bleeding and swelling

-Bleeding is common in the first 24 hours after surgery.
-Patients are advised to bite gently on gauze for 30-45 minutes to help a clot form.
+During wisdom tooth extraction recovery, bleeding is common in the first 24 hours after surgery.
+Patients should bite gently on gauze for 30-45 minutes to help a clot form.
 Swelling can be managed with cold compresses applied to the face for 15-minute intervals during the first day.

 Pain relief options

-Pain is typically controlled with over-the-counter medications like ibuprofen or acetaminophen.
+Pain during wisdom tooth extraction recovery is typically controlled with over-the-counter medications like ibuprofen or acetaminophen.
 In some cases, your dentist may prescribe stronger medications.
-Follow your dentist’s instructions closely to ensure effective relief.
+Follow your dentist instructions closely to ensure effective relief.

 Importance of rest and elevation